zabertech/zaber-examples/examples/microscope_autofocus/README.md

 After installing the recommended version of Python, install the following python packages:

 - Spinnaker Python.
 - Zaber Motion Library.
-Detailed information on how to install Zaber Motion Library for Python is available [here](https://software.zaber.com/motion-library/docs/tutorials/install/py).
+Detailed information is available in the [Zaber Motion Library Python install guide](https://software.zaber.com/motion-library/docs/tutorials/install/py).
 - OpenCV.
 This package is a widely used library for computer vision.
 It is used here to analyze the images captured by the camera.
-Detailed information on how to install OpenCV for Python is available [here](https://pypi.org/project/opencv-python/).
+Detailed information is available on the [opencv-python PyPI page](https://pypi.org/project/opencv-python/).
 - Simple Pyspin.
 This package provides simple, streamlined commands for controlling the basic operations of Teledyne FLIR cameras.
-Detailed information on how to install Simple Pyspin is available [here](https://github.com/klecknerlab/simple_pyspin/).
+Detailed information is available on the [simple_pyspin GitHub page](https://github.com/klecknerlab/simple_pyspin/).

 ## Parameters